The Egyptian Museum Cairo

 Ancient Egyptian boat

-A new Egyptian museum has opened in Giza this month, near the pyramids.
+A new Egyptian museum has opened in Giza this past summer, near the pyramids.
 Many of the exhibits in the original museum had already been moved over to the new one at the time of my most recent visit there.
 I am hoping to get an opportunity to visit the new museum in the near future.
 I am sure it will be fabulous!

 Come with me to see